5 Ways to Promote Success in Early Recovery

 While in recovery for a substance use disorder, you are still healing, learning, and growing.
 Your drug of choice and be very deceiving and addiction is powerful.
 It forces you to lie to yourself and everyone you love and will make you believe that you can use one more time without consequences.
 This is also, and you must resist the urge to test your limits in order to prove your security in your sobriety.
 Focus on your healing in recovery and continue learning about your unique substance addiction so that you can continue progressing on in your recovery journey.

-Whether you have just finished treatment or have many years of sobriety under your belt, It is important to keep the momentum going and continue progressing through your recovery plan.
+Whether you have just finished treatment or have many years of sobriety under your belt, it is important to keep the momentum going and continue progressing through your recovery plan.
 Unfortunately, completing the stages of treatment is not the end of the road when it comes to long-term recovery.
 It takes a lot of work, long after you have left the facility.
-Addicts in recovery who have maintained their sobriety for decades will tell you that recovery is a way of life and you have to work t your sobriety each and every day
+Addicts in recovery who have maintained their sobriety for decades will tell you that recovery is a way of life and you have to work your sobriety each and every day

 Losing momentum in early recovery can risk failure, and therefore, it’s important to keep setting new goals for yourself.
 Making aftercare programs and alumni programs a part of your daily life is one of the most goals for you to set, which should be put in place immediately following treatment.
 However, setting new goals, such as incorporating health lifestyle choice like exercise and healthy eating into your life can also greatly support your recovery.
 Picking up new sober hobbies can also make your time in recovery more fun, active, and enjoyable.